+I, \\\\\, hereby voluntarily agree and consent to the following:

+(Print Name)

-I, , hereby voluntarily agree and consent to the following: (Print Name) I understand that while I am enrolled in the Department of Physical Therapy, School of Allied Loma Linda University I will be involved in activities that may increase my risk of injury or associated with everyday activities of daily living.
-These activities include: Exposure to b Musculoskele lood, body fluids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks) tal injury - due to performing/receiving physical therapy treatment activities on/from partners pratory setting and on clinical rotations Psychological Stress - due to the curriculum load, which requires in and out of class commitment to ly complete the program Exposure to h azardous material (Examples: formaldehyde, betadine, rubbing alcohol I allow still and video images to be taken of me while I am enrolled at Loma Linda and that these images will be used for educational and promotional purposes only.
-Department of Physi and need reasonable I understand that to successfully complete the program I must be able to perform the cal Therapy's "Essential Functions".
-I understand that if I am an individual with a disability accommodation to fully participate in this program, I must obtain the Student Information and odation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol
+(please initial) I understand that while I am enrolled in the Department of Physical Therapy, School of Allied Health Professions, Loma Linda University I will be involved in activities that may increase my risk of injury or illness above those associated with everyday activities of daily living.
+These activities include:

+Exposure to blood, body fluids and airborne pathogens (Examples: Hepatitis, TB, HIV, needle sticks)

+Musculoskeletal injury - due to performing/receiving physical therapy treatment activities on/from partners in the laboratory setting and on clinical rotations

+Psychological Stress - due to the curriculum load, which requires in and out of class commitment to successfully complete the program

+Exposure to hazardous material (Examples: formaldehyde, betadine, rubbing alcohol

+(please initial) I allow still and video images to be taken of me while I am enrolled at Loma Linda University.
+I understand that these images will be used for educational and promotional purposes only.

+(please initial) I understand that to successfully complete the program I must be able to perform the Department of Physical Therapy's "Essential Functions".
+I understand that if I am an individual with a disability and need reasonable accommodation to fully participate in this program, I must obtain the Student Information and Requested Accommodation forms from Dr. Craig Jackson, Dean, School of Allied Health Professions in Nichol Hall Room 1603.